MTSU Department of Psychology

 Guidelines and Information

-• The 2025 conference will be live.
-The live event will be on MTSU’s campus in the College of Education Building (COE).
+• The 2026 conference will be live.
+The live event will be on MTSU’s campus in the Academic Classroom Building (ACB).

 • Presentations on completed research, ongoing research, research proposals, or replications of classic studies are encouraged.